nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   </summary>

   <div class="command-content">
-  Demotes the specified employee from StaffSync into a potential hire.
+  You can demote the specified employee from StaffSync into a potential hire.

   <br>
   <br>